04-11-19 | References

 We’ve just launched our latest white paper on Disaster Recovery!
-This white paper is ideal for executives and IT decision-makers seeking a primer as well as up-to-date information regarding disaster recovery best practices and specific technology recommendations, including Disaster Recovery as a Service.
+This white paper is ideal for executives and IT decision-makers seeking a primer as well as up-to-date information regarding disaster recovery best practices and specific technology recommendations, including hybrid cloud computing Disaster Recovery as a Service.

 Read below for an excerpt about Disaster Recovery:

-Cloud Computing delivers faster recovery times and multi-site availability at a fraction of the cost of conventional disaster recovery.
+Cloud Computing disaster recovery benefits include faster recovery times and multi-site availability at a fraction of the cost of conventional disaster recovery.

 Cloud computing, based on virtualization, takes a very different approach to disaster recovery.
 With virtualization, the entire server, including the operating system, applications, patches and data is encapsulated into a single software bundle or virtual server.
 This entire virtual server can be copied or backed up to an offsite data center and spun up on a virtual host in a matter of minutes.

 Since the virtual server is hardware independent, the operating system, applications, patches and data can be safely and accurately transferred from one data center to a second data center without the burden of reloading each component of the server.
 This can dramatically reduce recovery times compared to conventional (non-virtualized) disaster recovery approaches where servers need to be loaded with the OS and application software and patched to the last configuration used in production before the data can be restored.

 The cloud shifts the disaster recovery tradeoff curve to the left, as shown below.
 With cloud computing (as represented by the red arrow), disaster recovery becomes much more cost-effective with significantly faster recovery times.

 When introduced with the cost-effectiveness of online backup between data centers, tape backup no longer makes sense in the cloud.
 The cost-effectiveness and recovery speed of online, offsite backup makes it difficult to justify tape backup.